What is Suffering?

 6. This means that the relaxation of tension and resulting pleasure can never be anything more than temporary and incomplete.

 For example, most people spend their whole life chasing after things like money, material goods, beauty, status, delicious foods, winning competitions, and travel experiences.
-The expectations created and the effort involved in trying to obtain these cause a lot of tension and stress.
+The expectations created and the effort involved in trying to obtain these cause tension and stress.

 If we look carefully at the whole process, every time someone earns money, obtains a new material object, is seen as beautiful, gets recognition for their effort, eats delicious food, wins a competition, or goes on vacation, the stress from desires, craving, expectations and effort is temporarily relieved, which is wrongly perceived as obtaining happiness from that experience.